Friedrich Hayek

 If we possess all the relevant information, if we can start out from a given system of preferences, and if we command complete knowledge of available means, the problem which remains is purely one of logic.
 That is, the answer to the question of what is the best use of our available means is implicit in our assumptions.
 This, however, is emphatically not the economic problem which society faces.
 And the economic calculus which we have developed to solve this logical problem, though an important step toward the solution of the economic problem of society, does not yet provide an answer to it.
 The reason for this is that the “data” from which the economic calculus starts are never for the whole society “given” to a single mind which could work out the implications and can never be so given (Hayek 1945, 519).

-Suppose that prices are set by planners.
 Hayek says with a thought more characteristic of neoclassical economists: “Only prices determined on the free market will bring it about that demand equals supply” (Hayek 1960, 63).
 Price controls—floors and ceilings—make buyers and sellers less able to respond to the signals they would send each other if they could raise their offer or lower their asking price.
 If price cannot rise, then buyers cannot signal producers that demand has increased and that producers would sell more if they were to increase supply.
 And if producers do not increase supply, rising demand results in shortages rather than economic growth.
-(See especially Zwolinski 2008 for further elaboration.)[3]
+(See especially Zwolinski 2008 for further elaboration.)

-Although computers cannot solve the problem, Hayek thought radically dispersed decision making by buyers and sellers can and does solve the problem, so far as it can be solved.
-Sellers who charge too much end up without customers; they learn to be more efficient or else find some other line of work.
-[4] Buyers who want x but consider it overpriced stay home for a while, waiting for the price to fall, but when they see x flying off the shelves, some of them learn something about themselves: that they would rather have the product at that price than not have it at all.
+Although computers cannot solve the problem, Hayek thought radically dispersed decision making by buyers and sellers observably does solve the problem, so far as it can be solved.
+Sellers who charge too much end up without customers; they learn to be more efficient or else find some other line of work.[3]
+Buyers who want x but consider it overpriced stay home for a while, waiting for the price to fall.
+Then they see x flying off the shelves and learn something about themselves: namely, they would rather have the product at that price than not have it at all.
 To Hayek, only a price mechanism can process changing information almost instantaneously.
-Ironically, the most efficient thing a central planner could possibly do would be to set a price right where it would have been without the planner’s intervention.

-3.1 Trucking, Bartering, Community, Esteem
+3.1 Trucking, Bartering, Community

 Insofar as society is a cooperative venture for mutual advantage, learning to survive—not just physically but as full members of a community—will involve learning to cooperate.
 Learning to cooperate involves learning to become a trading partner.
 In other words, cooperation begins with having something to offer: a way of making people better off.